jupyterhub/jupyterhub-idle-culler/README.rst

 1. last_activity is not updated with high frequency, so cull timeout should be greater than the sum of:

-   * single-user websocket ping interval (default: 30s)
+   * single-user websocket ping interval (default: 30 seconds)
    * ``JupyterHub.last_activity_interval`` (default: 5 minutes)